Thullalong69/addon-portainer/README.md

 [:books: Read the full add-on documentation][docs]

-## Forked andUpdated to Portainer Version 2.11.1
+## Forked and Updated to Portainer Version 2.11.1

 **Home Assistant DOES NOT SUPPORT running third party containers** on Home Assistant OS or Supervised installation types.
 Ignoring this, will